 Emancipatory International Relations

-Emancipatory international relations is characterised by a number of schools of thought most broadly falling under the umbrella of Wesern or Hegelian Marxism, such as neo-Gramscian theory and approaches to IR based on the Frankfurt School philosophy.
+Emancipatory international relations is characterized by a number of schools of thought most broadly falling under the umbrella of Wesern or Hegelian Marxism, such as neo-Gramscian theory and approaches to IR based on the Frankfurt School philosophy.
 These approaches to emancipatory IR can be shown to be reformist rather than revolutionary, in the sense that visions of an alternative world order fail to transcend the state.
 Thus, some would suggest that approaches to IR that are derived from an anarchist political philosophy, for example, are more appropriate for an emancipatory conception of IR which is revolutionary rather than reformist.

 Spegele, Roger D. “Emancipatory International Relations: Good News, Bad News or No News at All?”
 International Relations 16 (December 2002): 381-401; Mark Beavis, IR Paradigms, Approaches and Theories.
 Last up-dated on 14 March 2013.